cyberark/cyberark-aws-auto-onboarding/README.md

 > ***Note:** Note: This solution must be installed in every AWS region.
 For each region, use a dedicated Vault user and make sure the Lambda VPC has network access to the PVWA.

+# Usage
+1. Set the tags on the EC2 instance.
+The default names are; AOB_Username, AOB_Safe, AOB_Platform
+	* These tags can be changed when "CyberArk-AOB-MultiRegion-CF-VaultEnvCreation.yaml" is run.
+2. Launch or restart the EC2 instance.
+3. On termination the account will be deleted automatically if password based or if SSH Key based it will have it's address updated and automatic password management disabled.

 # Solution Upgrade Procedure
 1. Replace the solution files in the bucket
 2. Update the cloudFormation stack with the new template